 To account for sixth-form provision, the model may optionally include a further stage, in which ‘stay-on rates’ (derived from the three-year history of school census data) identify the number of pupils that enter year 12 and progress to year 13 in each sixth-form.

 The operation of the school place PSS, appropriately configured and calibrated using the suite of data sources enables a range of pupil forecasts to be derived at different spatial scales for different time-periods and underpinned by alternative forecasting assumptions.
-School place planners typically draw on three alternative forecast scenarios to inform their decision-making: (i) a ‘Migration’ scenario (to consider the potential pupil impact of pre-school and in-school migration); (ii) a ‘Housing’ scenario (to consider the potential pupil impact of planned new housing); and (iii) a ‘Base’ scenario (with the effects of migration and planned new housing excluded).
+Forecasting methodology used by school place planners typically draw on three alternative forecast scenarios to inform their decision-making: (i) a ‘Migration’ scenario (to consider the potential pupil impact of pre-school and in-school migration); (ii) a ‘Housing’ scenario (to consider the potential pupil impact of planned new housing); and (iii) a ‘Base’ scenario (with the effects of migration and planned new housing excluded).
 A fourth ‘Combined’ scenario, based on the combination of the pupil impact of migration and planned new housing may also be considered.
 In the most sophisticated school place PSS, local authorities may have the option to consider bespoke scenario actions and assumptions.
 In edge-ucate™, users can open and close schools and generate forecasts underpinned by alternative migration/housing assumptions.